defold/defold.github.io/_posts/2026-01-01-Defold-2025-Retrospective.md

 ## Languages

-In 2025 we experimented with both C# and Teal support for Defold, both in two different approaches.
+In 2025 we experimented with both C# (for Native Extensions) and Teal (for scripting) support for Defold.

 ### Teal support